dankuck/dankuck.github.io/_drafts/religion-tide-pool.md

 When the ocean tide comes in, the tide pool is gone.
 And all the new organisms move in.
 Case in point, Christianity was a fusion of Helenistic ideas entering ancient Judaism.
 Suddenly Hell was a thing to think about when before it never was.

+A few hundred years ago, the Rapture entered some tide pools of Christianity.
+The flow of ideas from one tide pool to another is slow and there's resistance.
+But Christians all over know about the Rapture idea even if their church doesn't buy it.

+Without going too long, let me tie it all together.

+Once a new idea gets a foothold in one faith tradition, it will travel to others.
+Separating one religion from another is about finding the barriers to that free flow of ideas.
+The fewer barriers there are the more it's possible to say that two groups are in the same religion.

+Just a few decades ago, Baptists and Catholics found it impossible to get along together.
+They avoided each other and that limited the free flow of information.

+Now they have much less problem.
+Each one still finds the other weird, but it's much easier now for a Baptist to take an idea from a Catholic coworker, for example, as long as the idea doesn't obviously clash with some Baptist idea.

+A Catholic or Baptist in the United States would have a much harder time accepting ideas from a Muslim.
+So Catholics and Baptists are more of the same religion than either one is with Muslims.
+Their tide pools are more likely to mix and the organisms that cross over are more likely to survive.

+Once one Baptist gets an idea from a Catholic or Muslim, they take that idea back to their church's potluck and mention it to the next guy.
+And it has a chance to thrive.

+Some tide pools are just too distant to affect each other much.
+Taoism and Baptist Christianity are mostly practiced on opposite sides of the world.
+And there is little cause for them to interact via the Internet.